garden-io/garden/docs/reference/commands.md

         # The file data as a string.
         data:

-        # The name of a Garden secret to copy the file data from (Garden Enterprise only).
+        # The name of a Garden secret to copy the file data from (Garden Cloud only).
         secretName:

     # The number of hours to keep the workflow pod running after completion.